wuzhengy/TAU/IP2.md

 Contact Encoding

 Contact information for nodes is encoded as a 38-byte string.
-Also known as "Compact node info" the 32-byte Node public key in network byte order has the compact IP-address/port info concatenated to the end.
+Also known as "Compact node info" the 32-byte public key with the compact IP-address/port info concatenated to the end.

 Queries